rtlabs-com/p-net/doc/api_documentation.rst

 I&M data records are conveyed as well as the values used for sending LLDP frames.

-Configuration values are taken as is.
-No validation is performed.

 .. doxygenstruct:: pnet_im_0_t
 .. doxygenstruct:: pnet_im_1_t
 .. doxygenstruct:: pnet_im_2_t